 Mr. Nisbet also co-founded the behavioral health Value Network, IPA.
 Competitively awarded $4.6M in state start-up funds, Value Network has 90% of the licensed behavioral health organizations as Network level members across the Western region of the state.
 The focus of Value Network, IPA is negotiating and overseeing the success of Medicaid Value based reimbursement contracts for its network level members.

 Similarly, Mr. Nisbet previously co-founded Health Home Partners of WNY, LLC, a joint venture between Spectrum and two other organizations that included developing an integrated network of 3000 practitioners across several Western New York counties.
 Upon establishment, the venture became one of the first designated Affordable Care Act Health Homes in New York State.
 He currently serves as President of this successful joint venture that serves over 4000 Medicaid recipients with either serious mental illness (SMI) or two or more physical health chronic conditions.

 Mr. Nisbet has a number of co-authored published research articles and has presented at national and international conferences in the United States, Europe, and Australia.
 He is also co-author of The Person-Centered Recovery Planner for Adults with Serious Mental Illness published nationally and internationally by John Wiley & Sons.

-Mr. Nisbet earned both his Master of Social Work and Bachelor of Arts in Psychology and Philosophy from University at Buffalo.
+Mr. Nisbet was elected a Distinguished Practitioner and Fellow (DFNAP) by the membership of the National Academy of Practice based on his professional contributions to the field.
+He earned both his Master of Social Work and Bachelor of Arts in Psychology and Philosophy from University at Buffalo.